What Is an MSc Degree, and Should You Get One?

 What is an MSc degree?

 An MSc is the standard master’s qualification for courses in STEM and some social science subjects in Europe and India.
 As you take MSc courses, you’ll focus on a specific area of interest in detail.
 The coursework consists of individual modules in your chosen discipline, such as engineering, natural sciences, or economics.
-You’ll also work on an independent dissertation project to graduate, which typically takes two years to complete.
+You’ll also work on an independent dissertation project to graduate, typically taking two years to complete.

 MSc degree programs